 An internship is a supervised experience where the student gains professional knowledge and training in an occupation, either working directly in the occupation or as an apprentice to an employee of the occupation.
 Students involved in internships (interns) do not always work in a paid position.

 The major internship course (470) is a variable credit, from one to three credit hours.
 Additional non-major internships are registered as (473).
 Students may be interested in participating in an internship for reasons related to their degree programs or majors.
-Some degree programs require an ternship for reasons related to their degree programs or majors.
 Some degree programs require an internship while others recommend participation in an internship.
-Internships are graded on a pass/ no pass basis.
+Internships are graded on a pass/no pass basis.
 Non-degree and visiting students are not permitted to take internship study courses.
 Students interested in an internship must satisfy the following conditions: